Nursing

 Will your nursing CV pass the ATS?

-Most CVs aren’t designed to beat ATS, and end up being filtered out before they ever reach the recruiter.
-However, if you know how to properly format your resume, you’ll pass the ATS scan and make your way to a person.
+Most CVs aren’t designed to get past ATS, and end up being filtered out before they ever reach the recruiter.
+However, if you know how to properly format your CV, you’ll pass the ATS scan and make your way to a person.
 Here’s what you should know about the role of fonts, font size, margins, header names, logical order, skills, and page length, as far as ATS-friendly CVs are concerned:

 - ATS-friendly fonts make it easy for a computer to read your CV.
 Some of the most commonly used ATS-friendly fonts include: Times New Roman, Calibri, and Arial.
 Preferably, they should have a font size of 10-12 points.